ankeesler/btool/doc/plan.md

   updated by the inc consumer yet, so it is missing include paths...

 ### 01: Can't put comments to the right of headers

+### 02: Transient header dependencies' source objects are not brought in to build